High Pass Challenge

 High Pass Challenge (HPC)

-Due to the increased number of rides in September, we are keeping HPC on a Monday in August.
 The 300-500 riders on HPC will be faced with a challenging obstacle, a strenuous (7,500 feet of elevation gain over 104 miles) mountain climb that leads riders through the beautiful Gifford Pinchot National Forest, via Independence Pass.
 Including stunning views of Spirit Lake and Mount St. Helens National Volcanic Monument.
 The ride starts and ends in Packwood, Washington.
 The halfway point (summit of the climb) is at scenic Windy Ridge which overlooks the Mount St. Helen's blast zone.
 The event does include an (optional) timed to the top segment.
 Results will be posted online post-event.
 All riders will receive a finisher t-shirt, lunch/food stops, and road support.
 The use of this pristine route was made possible by a special arrangement with the Gifford Pinchot National Forest and Mount St. Helens National Monument.
 This is one of the most beautiful and unique places on earth, and a ride you do not want to miss!

 Get timed to the top of Windy Ridge

 Medals are awarded at the Finish Line Festival based on how quickly riders make it to the top of Windy Ridge.
 This is done based on a 7:00 a.m. start time for ALL riders (i.e. if you start at 7:30 a.m. the timing still reflects a 7:00 a.m. start).

 Results for previous years - "Time to the top"